What Should You Not Say to Your Insurance Company After an Accident?

 Depending on the laws of your state, your insurance may or may not be closely examining fault.
 In no-fault states, drivers typically file a claim with their own insurance and may receive a payout regardless of who is responsible for the accident.
 In fault-based states, you may end up filing your claim with the other driver’s insurance company.
 There, you must demonstrate that the other driver was at fault for the accident.
 Any evidence suggesting you were at fault will be used against you by the insurance company.

-If you have not contacted the necessary insurance companies about your car accident yet, you should speak with an attorney before you make that call.
+If you have not contacted the necessary insurance companies about your car accident yet, you should speak with a Patchogue car accident lawyer before you make that call.
 Our Queens car accident lawyers can help you prepare to file your claim and deal with the insurance companies.

 What to Avoid When Discussing Your Injuries with Your Insurance Company